|Close this window|

 This field has the functionality of validation of authors/co-authors/advisors of a document.
 Authors' validation is mandatory and allows the unambiguous identification of an author with affiliation to the UA and allows the respective association of the set of documents on RIA personal area of an author and in other internal information systems.

-The insertion of the names of the authors in the field must be according to the form of name present in the document (eg Pacheco, O.).
-When you entering the name of the author in the box, is presented a list with all the UA users with possible correspondence to the name.
+The insertion of the author's name in the field must be made according to the form present in the document (e.g.: J. Silva).
+When you entering the name of the author in the box, a list with all the UA users with possible matches to the name is displayed.
 After identifying in the list the correct author just click on the full name of the author in the list and immediately will be associated the UA email.

-To facilitate this search, you can enter the author's e-mail address (eg: email@example.com) or an complete form of the name (eg Osvaldo Rocha Pacheco), after clicking on the correct author's name (will be associated UA email) you can edit the information for the form of name that is displayed in the document (eg Pacheco, O.).
+To facilitate this search, you can enter the author's email address (e.g.: firstname.lastname@example.org) or an complete form of the name (e.g.: João Augusto Silva).
+After clicking on the correct author's name, the UA email will be associated and you can edity the form of name to the one that is displayed in the document (e.g.: J. Silva).

-In the case of co-authors who do not belong to the UA or who can not obtain results should select the option "External user".
+In the case of co-authors who do not belong to the UA or who can not obtain results must be selected the option "External user".

 title:Enter the document title.
 The title should not end with punctuation.
 You can not enter it in italics.
-If you have a subtitle, put [:].
+If you have a subtitle, insert colons [:] before it.
 Use capital letters only for the first letter and proper names.

 If your item has a valid alternative title, for instance, a title in another language or an abbreviation, then enter it here.